 Sean oversees the National Litigation Support Team, which is a resource for the federal judiciary, federal defender offices, and Criminal Justice Act (CJA) panel attorneys regarding issues involving electronic discovery and litigation support technology.
 He is the co-chair of the Joint Working Group on Electronic Technology in the Criminal Justice System (JETWG), a joint Department of Justice and Administrative Office of the U.S. Courts national working group which examines the use of technology in the federal criminal justice system and provides suggested practices for the efficient and cost-effective management of electronic discovery.
 Sean is also a co-author of “Criminal e-Discovery, A Pocket Guide for Judges,” Federal Judicial Center (November 2015), which serves as a supplement to the federal judiciary’s bench book.

-National Litigation Support Paralegal
+National Litigation Support Paralegals

-Alex focuses on the technical areas of litigation support and can assist with identifying what technology to use and when to use it.
+Alex Roberts focuses on the technical areas of litigation support and can assist with identifying what technology to use and when to use it.
 Alex has more than 20 years of experience in the field of litigation support.
 Prior to joining us, Alex was a litigation support technical analyst and workflow coordinator for Foster Pepper, PLLC, a law firm in Seattle, Washington where he supervised and coordinated electronic discovery workflow, litigation software training, provided advanced legal database support and gave trial presentation consulting.
 Of particular note, Alex has worked in the past with CJA panel attorneys in the Western District of Washington, consulting and participating in a number of complex CJA matters.

-Joe’s experience has included a focus on leveraging e-discovery solutions for complex litigation and identifying best practices.
+Joe Wanzala’s experience has included a focus on leveraging e-discovery solutions for complex litigation and identifying best practices.
 Prior to joining the NLST, Joe was a trial paralegal with the Federal Public Defender in Oakland, California.
 Before that he worked at several law firms including Shartsis Friese LLP, Orrick, and Morrison & Foerster; developing specializations in regulatory enforcement and white-collar defense.
 He also worked as an investigator on death penalty cases for the California Appellate Project and was a policy analyst for the California Public Utilities Commission, Public Advocates Office.

-Carl joined the National Litigation Support Team in early 2022.
+Carl Adams joined the National Litigation Support Team in early 2022.
 Previously he was the Litigation Support Specialist in the Iowa Federal Defender Office for three years.
 At the FPD he assisted with discovery management, forensics including Cellebrite extractions, audio and video editing, and exhibit creation.
 Carl enjoys trying to solve problems using cheap and open-source tools.
 Prior to joining the FPD, Carl clerked for state and federal judges, and briefly dabbled in a private bankruptcy and state criminal law practice.